ServiceStack/servicestack.net/MyApp/_posts/2023-08-02_kubernetes_not_required.md

 This pattern we'll discuss consists of some core components: GitHub and its various functionalities, Docker Compose files, SSH for remote deployments, and a Linux server setup with an NGINX reverse proxy and LetsEncrypt companion containers for automation of routing, TLS, and certificate management.

-By the end of this post, you will understand how to set up this simple deployment pattern.
+By the end of this post, you will understand how to set up this deployment pattern.
 We will walk you through each step in detail, focusing on actionable, practical advice that you can apply right away.

 Whether you're a .NET developer or working with other technologies, this pattern is flexible and can be adapted to your unique needs.
-As we progress, we will highlight how cost-effective and efficient this deployment strategy is for hosting your proof-of-concept or lower environment applications, and discuss the cases where horizontal scaling is not a necessity.
+As we progress, we will highlight how cost-effective and efficient this deployment strategy is for hosting your proof-of-concept, lower environment applications, or lower traffic systems, where horizontal scaling is not a necessity.

 ## Understanding the Core Components